zola-25/Explain-My-Energy/README.md

 There's comprehensive documentation at [docs.explainmyenergy.net](https://docs.explainmyenergy.net/).

-Exploring the **demo** implementation, pre-configured with dummy data and requiring no setup, is highly recommended and available at [demo.explainmyenergy.net](https://demo.explainmyenergy.net/)
+Exploring the **demo** implementation, pre-configured with dummy data and requiring no setup, is recommended and available at [demo.explainmyenergy.net](https://demo.explainmyenergy.net/)

 The **live** version that you can to analyze your own energy data, is available at [explainmyenergy.net](https://explainmyenergy.net/)